kaa7/double-pendulum-fractal/README.md

 # double-pendulum-fractal
-Fractals obtained from a double pendulum
+Fractals obtained from a double pendulum.